Choose Mitered Joints or Finger Joints (Premium Series Racks)

-We offer softwood, hardwood, and Black Melamine as construction materials for our products.
-View the different wood species here.
+We offer softwoods, hardwoods, and Baltic Birch (Standard Series Racks) as construction materials for our products.
 If density and weight are a concern, please see the

 Janka Hardness Scale.

-Select from unfinished (ready-to-finish), clear matte lacquer, 14 dye stains, 13 oil stains, or clear hardwax oil.
+Select from unfinished (ready-to-finish), clear flat poly, 12 transparent stains, 4 solid paints, or clear hardwax oil.
 Finish charts can be found here.
 Also, samples can be ordered here.

 Some of our racks have the option to select the depth.
 This is the measurement from the front edge to the back edge of the rack.
 Note that this is not the usable depth of the rack.
 That is determined by the rack rail inset dimension - explained below.